 Pest description and damage The cottony camellia scale (sometimes called taxus scale) crawlers are flat brownish or yellowish sucking insects.
 Females create a distinctive oblong cottony egg sac.
 Pale yellow crawlers (young scale) feed on the undersides of leaves and along veins.
 Foliage with scale infestations may turn yellowish or pale in color.
-Due to copious honeydew, leaves below become covered with a crust of black sooty mold.
-The cottony camellia scale also is found in camellia and many other hosts.
-On yew, it is also known as the cottony yew scale.
+Due to copious honeydew, leaves below are covered with a crust of black sooty mold.
+The cottony camellia scale also is in camellia and many other hosts.
+On yew, it is known as the cottony yew scale.
 It is possible to have low numbers of this insect for years without an outbreak.

 For biology, life history, monitoring and management